JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     exec: No such file or directory
     failed process: `notaprogram`

-In the latter case since the executable doesn't even exist, rather than just that it returned a non-zero status, an error is still raised in the parent process.
+In the latter case, an error is still raised in the parent process since the problem is that the executable doesn't even exist, rather than merely that it ran and returned a non-zero status.

 Although Julia's backtick syntax intentionally mimics the shell as closely as possible, there is an important distinction: the command string is never passed to a shell to be interpreted and executed;